Brandi Poole: Bowling Green

-Poole left West Virginia and joined Curt Miller's staff at Bowling Green, where she spent the 2001-2012 seasons there.
-At BGSU, Poole helped Miller win eight straight MAC regular-season titles, five MAC Tournament Championships, reach five NCAA tournaments, and become the only team in conference history to advance to the Sweet 16.
-BGSU set a conference record for wins in a season (31), had nine straight seasons with at least 21 wins, including four seasons with 28 or more wins, and had a winning percentage of .737 (258-92).
+Poole left West Virginia and joined Bowling Green, where she spent the 2001–2012 seasons there.
+At BGSU, Poole helped win eight straight MAC regular-season titles, five MAC Tournament Championships, reach five NCAA tournaments, and become the only team in conference history to advance to the Sweet 16.
+BGSU set a conference record for wins in a season (31), had nine straight seasons with at least 21 wins, including four seasons with 28 or more wins, and had a winning percentage of .737 (258–92).

 Indiana

-When Miller left for the University of Indiana, Poole joined him again as an assistant coach for the Hoosiers.As recruiting coordinator, Poole helped assemble a top-30 class heading into the 2013-14 season.
-Following Miller's resignation in the Summer of 2014, Poole also left a few months later after not being retained.
+Poole became an assistant coach at Indiana University in 2012.
+As recruiting coordinator, Poole helped assemble a top-30 class heading into the 2013–14 season.

 Texas Tech

-Poole was hired in September of 2014 by Candi Whitaker and the Texas Tech women's basketball team.
+Poole was hired in September 2014 by Candi Whitaker and the Texas Tech women's basketball team.
 Whitaker stated when she hired Poole, "I was impressed with how hard she works, how she builds relationships and how she's represented each program she's been with on and off the court."
 Poole spent four seasons with the Lady Raiders before she left to become an assistant coach in the WNBA.

 Connecticut Sun

-Poole reconnected with Miller once again when he hired her on February 20, 2018 to become an assistant coach on his staff in Connecticut.
+Poole became an assistant coach with the Connecticut Sun on February 20, 2018.
 While with the Sun, Poole helped the team advance to the WNBA Finals two times during her tenure (2019, 2022).
-Connecticut tallied a record of 105 – 53 (.665), including a league-best 26-6 record during the 2021 season.
+Connecticut tallied a record of 105 – 53 (.665), including a league-best 26–6 record during the 2021 season.
 The Sun also won 16 playoff games during her five seasons, tying Seattle for most wins during that span.
 Following the 2020 season, Poole was re-signed as an assistant coach to a multi-year deal to stay on staff.
 In the 2021 season with the Sun, Poole served as the acting head coach while Miller had to take a temporary leave to attend to a family matter.

 Dallas Wings

-Curt Miller left the Sun's heading coaching position to take a job in Los Angeles, so Poole once again was on the move.
-This time she found a position with the Dallas Wings as an assistant coach on Latricia Trammell's staff.
+Poole took a position with the Dallas Wings as an assistant coach on Latricia Trammell's staff in 2022.

+Atlanta Dream

+On January 6, 2025, Poole was announced as an assistant coach of the Atlanta Dream under head coach Karl Smesko.